Security Procedures Documentation is Essential to Company Security

 What are Security Procedures?

-Security Procedures are the steps in a sequence that implement, perform, or enforce a security task or function.
+Security procedures are the steps in a sequence that implement, perform, or enforce a security task or function.
 An example of a security procedure would be the hierarchy of employee access to company files on a server.
 By outlining this procedure through documentation, there is a clear delineation between the level of access a new hire has and the level of access a department head has.
 Thus, security procedures documentation is the technical writing and documentation of security procedures and is essential to maintaining clarity and consistency.

 Imagine the following scenario.
-Your company is in a period of growth and hires several new employees to accommodate the progress.
+Your company is in a period of growth and has hired several new employees to accommodate the progress.
 Currently, your company does not have security procedures documentation in place, but you haven’t had any problems yet.
 During training, employees are given access to company data and files but have little direction on what they should and should not do with it.
 A month goes by and one of your new hires emails some company files to his personal account so that he can continue working on a project over the weekend.
 Unfortunately, the employee’s personal account has unknowingly been the victim of a recent data breach.

 As the Federal Trades Commission suggests, “you should know what personal information you have in your files and on your computers, and keep only what you need for your business” and make sure to have a policy in place to keep tabs on all of this essential data.
 Of course, the best way to prevent your information from falling into the wrong hands and help keep these tabs is with security procedures documentation.